 3. Triund: Trek To The Peak

 It is rightly said that great views come after great climbs!
 For thrill seekers, the Triund trek is a must, where you can enjoy the climb and camp at the Triund base camp.
 Fall in love with the beautiful vistas of mountains and meadows on the way.
 The Triund trek starts from Dharamkot which is at a distance of 41 km from Palampur.
-This tops the list of the things to do near Palampur.
+This tops the list of the things to do in Palampur.
 The view of the evening sky when the sun is setting behind the mountains at Triund is priceless.
 You can gaze at the twinkling stars all night from your tent, and the witness the phenomenal sunrise the next morning.

 4. Tea Plantations: Explore The Green Land

-The tea gardens are a top Palampur attractions which is also the tea capital of northern India.
+The tea gardens are top Palampur attractions which is also the tea capital of northern India.
 Vast expanses of land here are covered in lush tea plantations enveloping the town in green foliage year-round.
 You can view the tea making process elaborately here.
 For tea lovers, this is amongst the top Palampur sightseeing.
 Enjoy the aroma of the tea fields and we are sure it would be a paradisiacal experience for all tea addicts out there.

 5. Andretta: Try Your Hand At Pottery

 Andretta is an artsy dainty village in Himachal Pradesh.
 It has been attracting tourists for long since it’s an artists’ colony.
 It is at a distance of 11.9 km from Palampur, which can be covered in an easy 20 minutes.
 Try your hand at pottery in this beautiful village of Andretta at nominal prices.
 The place to explore here is Sobha Singh Art Gallery, a treasure for art connoisseurs, photography freaks, and history buffs.
+Still, wondering what to do in Palampur?
+Read the rest of the listings.

 6. Chamunda Devi Temple: Pay Your Respects

 At a distance of around 10 km on the banks of river Baner is this ancient temple of Chamunda which is dedicated to goddess Chamundeshwari.
 The temple portrays scenes from the Ramayana and the Mahabharata.
 It is a famous site amongst devotees and believers visiting from far and near.
 After paying your respects at the temple, you can sit by the riverside and relax at this holy place.
+It is one of the popular Palampur things to do with your family.

 Timings: 6 AM – 8 PM